Why did Sonoma County place a parks measure on the ballot?

 Will there be independent oversight of the funds raised?

 Yes, the measure’s legal language establishes a citizens oversight committee to provide transparency and ensure fiscal accountability.
 The committee will review the receipt and expenditures of revenue generated by the parks measure and will do so in conjunction with Sonoma County’s budget process.
 The committee will produce annual reports and present them to the Board of Supervisors at public meetings.
 The committee can make budget recommendations to the Board of Supervisors and city councils regarding expenditures from the parks measure.
 All written committee reports will be public records.

 When did voters last consider a Sonoma County parks measure?

 Voters in Sonoma County’s unincorporated areas in 2016 narrowly missed (65.1 percent voted yes) passing Measure J, which was a one-half cent (0.5 percent) sales tax in unincorporated areas only.
 Measure M is the first tax measure dedicated to our county’s park maintenance and recreation needs as well as to park water quality and the need to reduce fire risks.

 Didn’t we just approve a parks measure in June 2018?

 Proposition 68 is a statewide bond measure approved by California voters in June 2018 for parks and natural resources.
-Local park departments will each receive a one-time grant from this state bond, based on the population they serve.
-While these grants are welcomed, the amounts are small compared to the overall needs of Sonoma County’s parks.
-However, if Sonoma County voters approve this measure for regional and city parks in November, the county’s park agencies will be eligible to compete for an additional $40 million in Prop.
+Local park departments each will receive a one-time grant from this state bond, based on the population they serve.
+While these grants are welcomed, the amounts are small compared to the total amounts needed for Sonoma County’s parks.
+With approval of Measure M, the county’s park agencies are eligible to compete for an additional $40 million in Prop.
 68 funds.
-The additional state bond funds are available only to jurisdictions whose voters have approved a local parks funding measure by November 2018.
+The additional state bond funds are available only to jurisdictions whose voters approved a local parks funding measure by November 2018.

 How can I get more information?